jtstroup/ai_learner/natural_language_processing/nlp.md

 - Difficulty in interpretation and debugging because the attention model is locked over the entire input sequence
 - Prone to overfitting when fine-tuned on small amounts of task-specific data

+# A Transformer Process
+- Input sequence - convert to embeddings (with positional encoding) and feed to next encoder
+- A stack of encoders are created and process everything and produces an encoded represntaion of the input sequence
+- The target sequence is prepended with a start-of-sentence token, converted into embeddings (with pos enc) and fed to the decoders
+- Stack of decoders process this along with encoder stack representation to produce an encoded representation of target sequence
+- The output layer converts it into word probabilities and the final output sequence
+- Transformers Loss function compares this output sentence to target sequence from training data.
+This loss is used to generate gradiente to train the transformer during back-propagation

+# Inference
+- This is where we don' have the target sequence to pass as input to the decoder, so in a Seq2Seq model, we generate the output in a loop and feed the output sequence from previous timestep to decoder in next timestep until end-of-sentence token, the difference from Seq2Seq is at each timestep we re-feed the entire output sequence generated thus far, rather then just last word
+- Input sequence - convert to embeddings (with positional encoding) and feed to next encoder
+- A stack of encoders are created and process everything and produces an encoded represntaion of the input sequence
+- ```instead of target sequence```, we use empty sequence with only start of sentence token, converted to emb
+- Stack of decoders process this along with encoder stack representation to produce an encoded representation of target sequence
+- The output layer converts it into word probabilities and the final output sequence
+- Take last word out of output seence as predicted work, that word is filled into second postion
+- Transformers Loss function compares this output sentence to target sequence from training data.
+This loss is used to generate gradiente to train the transformer during back-propagation